Brand Logo of Dr. Karthigesan Heart Rhythm Clinic.

 In an Angioplasty, a tiny balloon or catheter is inserted into the blocked artery to widen it and enable the free flow of blood.
 Subsequently, a small wire mesh called a stent is used to keep the artery open and prevent it from narrowing again.
 Most stents are coated with drugs to avoid artery closure.

-Dr. Karthigesan is the best specialist in dealing with such intricate cardiac procedures.
-As a Senior Consultant Cardiologist, he has a wealth of experience dealing with major and minor cardiac interventional procedures.
-Not only does Dr. Karthigesan offer the latest cardiac treatments, but he also provides the most empathic medical care for your heart.
+Dr. Karthigesan, the best interventional cardiologist, is a specialist in dealing with such intricate cardiac procedures.
+As a Senior Consultant Cardiologist, he has a wealth of experience handling major and minor cardiac interventional procedures.
+Not only does he offer the latest cardiac treatments, but he also provides the most empathetic medical care for your heart.

 Coronary Angioplasty and Stenting procedure illustration.